 A status report will be prepared by the test team to facilitate the meeting and inform management of IDVT status.
-This report will be posted on the Aperi external (maybe we still want to use the internal wiki for this?) wiki by the end of each Friday until the exit of IDVT.
+This report will be posted on the Aperi external wiki by the end of each Friday until the exit of IDVT.
 The report will contain the following information: